ksaswin/pyparquet/README.md

 USAGE: pyparquet [OPTIONS] COMMAND [ARGS]...

 OPTIONS
+  -- version Show the version and exit.
   --help     Show this message and exit.

 COMMANDS:
   cat